 1. Attendance - students are expected to attend each class according to the schedule.
+No transfers among the groups are allowed.
 Should the student miss three classes, he/she will not receive credits for the course no matter what his/her overall results are on the tests.
 The student must be on time for class or he/she will be marked as absent.